kartikeya378/Self-Initiated-Research-Agent/README.md

 ---

 ## Requirements
-- Python 3.8+
+- Python 3.11.9 is the best version as of now
 - Dependencies listed in `requirements.txt` and `web_requirements.txt`.

 ---

 ## License
-This project is for educational and research purposes only.
+This project is licensed under the MIT License - free to use and modify